 As a confessed witch, Tituba was no longer considered an immediate threat to the community.
 In fact, no person who confessed to practicing witchcraft was executed during the trials.
 On May 12, Tituba was sent to a prison in Boston to make room for all the new suspects who were being arrested in Salem Village.
 In total, 144 people were accused of practicing witchcraft.
 Fifty-four confessed, and their testimony was used in the trials of other suspects.
 When she was needed to testify at a trial, Tituba was brought back to Salem.
 She probably testified at the trials of a number of people who were convicted and executed for witchcraft, but it is difficult to know for sure, because the official trial records were lost.
 Twenty people were convicted of witchcraft and executed.
 Three died in prison before they could be tried.

 Tituba spent an entire year in jail, because no one would pay her bail.
 When she was brought to trial on May 9, 1693, the charges against her were immediately dismissed.
 Tituba’s usefulness as a witness had allowed her to outlive the early hysteria.
 By the time she was brought to trial, people were starting to think the whole panic was a big mistake.
-The word “ignoramus” was written on the back of her charges, as though to imply that the woman whose testimony had started the panic was now considered too stupid to know anything about it.
+The word “ignoramus” was written on the back of her charges, meaning the court found no truth in the charges and recommended the case be dismissed.

 Samuel Parris refused to pay the fees necessary to free Tituba from prison, so she was sold to another English settler who agreed to cover them.
 Historians know nothing else about her life.